 He played defense for El Salvador’s national team from 1979 to 1983.
 Chalo earned three national championship titles and played for El Salvador during the country’s second trip to the FIFA World Cup in 1982 (they lost to Hungary).
 In futbol-crazed El Salvador, this is huge.

-We met Chalo with another local soccer legend, Amadeo Gonzalez, in Metapan (more on that great town in an upcoming post) and we immediately became Chalo fans too.
-He’s good looking, fun-loving, larger than life and generous to a fault.
+We met Chalo with another local soccer legend, Amadeo Gonzalez, in Metapan and we immediately became Chalo fans too.
+He’s good looking, fun-loving, larger than life, and generous to a fault.
 It wasn’t long before he’d invited us to stay with him in Santa Ana where he was born.